github/explore/.github/PULL_REQUEST_TEMPLATE.md

 <!-- ⚠️ ... or this section ⚠️ -->
 ### Curating a new topic or collection

-- [ ] I've formatted my changes as a new folder directory, named for the topic or collection as it appears in the URL on GitHub (e.g. `https://github.com/topics/[NAME]` or `https://github.com/collections/[NAME]`)
+- [x] I've formatted my changes as a new folder directory, named for the topic or collection as it appears in the URL on GitHub (e.g. `https://github.com/topics/[NAME]` or `https://github.com/collections/[NAME]`)
-- [ ] My folder contains a `*.png` image (if applicable) and `index.md`
+- [x] My folder contains a `*.png` image (if applicable) and `index.md`
-- [ ] All required fields in my `index.md` conform to the Style Guide and API docs: https://github.com/github/explore/tree/master/docs
+- [x] All required fields in my `index.md` conform to the Style Guide and API docs: https://github.com/github/explore/tree/master/docs

-> Please replace this line with an explanation of why you think this topic or collection should be curated.
+> topic being replicated

 ---------------------------------------------------------------------